Technology has become a huge part of our lives, and that definitely includes Disney World trips.

 - Free up space by deleting unnecessary photos, apps, etc. That way you don’t run out of storage during your trip while trying to take a photo or video.

 - Upload photos to a storage service such as Dropbox.
 I install the app on my phone and have it automatically upload pics from my camera roll so that I can delete them from my phone.
+If you have Amazon Prime check out Prime Photos.
+Prime Photos is free with your Amazon Prime subscription.

-- Take screenshots and/or print reservations in case the My Disney Experience app doesn't work.
-This will also help save your phone battery if you aren't opening the app as much.
+- Take screenshots and/or print reservations in case the My Disney Experience app doesn’t work.
+This will also help save your phone battery if you aren’t opening the app as much.
+If you are feeling extra creative you can even make lock screen images that highlight your daily reservations so that you don’t even have to turn on your phone.

 - Create shortcuts to mobile sites.
 This will create an icon on your phone so that you can get right to websites you frequently use.